upstash/rag-chat/README.md

 > [!NOTE]
+> **Recommendation from the Upstash Team**
+>
+> The RAG Chat SDK is designed to facilitate easier and faster prototype creation.
+For real projects, use Vercel AI SDK, Langchain, and LlamaIndex.

+> [!NOTE]
 > **This project is a Community Project.**
 >
 > The project is maintained and supported by the community.
 Upstash may contribute but does not officially support or assume responsibility for it.

-> [!NOTE]
-> **Recommendation from the Upstash Team**
->
-> The RAG Chat SDK is designed to create prototypes more easily and quickly.
-For real projects, use Langchain, LlamaIndex, and the Vercel AI SDK.